 If the locally determined threshold is met, victims can require the relevant bodies in the local area to undertake a formal review of the case, and those bodies have a statutory duty to undertake that review.

 It is designed to ensure that the police, local authorities and other relevant organisations work together to try and resolve any complaints of anti-social behaviour and hate incidents by talking about the problem, sharing information and using resources to try to reach an agreeable outcome.

 Community triggers can be raised by victims or representatives of victims (where written consent is provided by the victim), and victims can be individuals or businesses.

 A request to activate a Community Trigger can be made if, within the last six months:

-- You (as an individual) have complained to the Council, Police, or a Registered Housing Provider (social landlord) about three separate incidents of anti-social behaviour within your area.
+- you (as an individual) have reported to the Council, Police or a Registered Housing Provider (social landlord) three separate incidents of anti-social behaviour within your area

-- If you have been a victim of a Hate Crime or Incident
+- you have been a victim of a hate incident

 Community Trigger Lead for Safer Rutland Partnership

 Applications can and will be rejected if they are identified as either:

 In such a case details of this decision will be provided including any appeal options.

 Once you've submitted your form, the community trigger lead for Safer Rutland Partnership will acknowledge your request, review all related reports and evidence and confirm whether or not you meet the criteria for a formal review.